hengshuaiyao/HengshuaiYao.github.io/README.md

 However, my contributions were not recognized or credited by the literature for some reason.
 I was also part of the TDC paper development (for some reason my name was not on this paper though).
 I wish the GTD and the TDC2 authors can read my preconditioning TD paper and compare with yours, have a discussion and reflection (e.g., search  your email boxes) to have a judgement on, (1) **whether the GTD and TDC papers took advantage of the preconditioning paper without giving any credit; (2) whether my involvement at the time deserved the authorship**.
 I would love to hear from the authors on whether in the above texts, I overclaim or not.

 Motivation of bringing this up now: I have a family.
 I already had an unusually hard research career.
 This has confused me for a long time in my career choice.
-This was my first paper when I was a master student.
+This was my first paper when I was a master student before I came to UofA.
 Perhaps the ultimate reason is that, I don't want to see that one day I die, nobody knows this.

 My interest is model-based reinforcement learning, and step-size adaptation.
 Interesting thing is that I brought a connection between the two seemingly unrelated topics.
 The "learning to accelerate" paper below has the details.